AlexandreMary/IAL-build/README.md

-# IA4H-scm
+# IAL build

-Tools for Source Code Management (SCM) of IA4H code
+Tools for Source Code Management and build of IAL code